Search

 Article 30

-Adhering to the principle of collective wisdom, institutional approach, and decision-making based on the principle of the participation of all ethnicities of the country in all leadership and management fields.
+We are committed to the principle of collective wisdom, institutional approach, and decision-making based on the principle of the participation of all ethnicities of the country in all leadership and management fields.

 Article 31